taciogt/medium-examples/wip-go-data-pipelines/post.md

 Some adjusts aiming for increased flexibility can go a long way in that direction without changing the core of the design or creating more difficult problems.

 The main driver for this discussion comes from the idea that parallel data consumption enables fine-tuning for optimal I/O throughput.
-In times intensive on data availability as well as computing power, can be decisive knowing how to make the best use of this resources to achieve improvement on performance with orders of magnitude on measured impact.
+In times when data availability and computing power are more present than ever, can be just as impactful knowing how to make the best use of this resources.
+It is within close reach to achieve improvement on performance with orders of magnitude on measurable impact.
 Go is a language that comes with batteries included in its core syntax and can turn this idea into reality more easily if reliable and standard solutions are made available for its users.